yaocloud/yao/README.md

   # timeout is optional
   timeout     300

-  # If your endpoint requires cert & key
+  # If your endpoint requires cacert,cert and key
+  ca_cert "/path/to/my.ca"
   client_cert "/path/to/my.pem"
   client_key "/path/to/my.key"